 A child custody determination may be one of the most stressful experiences of your life.
 Imagining the loss of time with your child can be a stressful and challenging situation, but the right legal representation can make a tremendous positive impact on your child custody determination.
 At Woodford Sathappan McGee, we understand the emotions that come with child custody determination and want to provide the legal counsel you need to approach this situation with clarity and confidence.

 Child custody determinations are never easy.
 Mothers facing this situation may feel alienated and unsure regarding how to make the best case for custody.
-Woodford Sathappan McGee has years of experience providing women throughout Franklin, Delaware, and the surrounding Counties with a full range of legal services.
+Woodford Sathappan McGee has years of experience providing women with a full range of legal services.
 Together, we can approach child custody cases in a comprehensive manner that arms you with solid information and brings you peace of mind.

-Many divorcing couples in Columbus, OH and throughout the US choose divorce mediation instead of standard litigation.
-So long as you have the right Columbus child custody lawyer, mediation can help to streamline the divorce and custody process, save money on legal fees, and allow couples to arrive at more personalized divorce and custody settlements.
-The divorcing parents can negotiate a parenting plan and present it as a proposal to the family court, but an Ohio family court judge must approve the agreement before it is legally enforceable.
+Many divorcing couples throughout the US choose divorce mediation instead of standard litigation.
+So long as you have the right child custody lawyer, mediation can help to streamline the divorce and custody process, save money on legal fees, and allow couples to arrive at more personalized divorce and custody settlements.
+The divorcing parents can negotiate a parenting plan and present it as a proposal to the family court, but a family court judge must approve the agreement before it is legally enforceable.

 Woodford Sathappan McGee can help you take full advantage of the benefits of mediation with a firm focus on child custody.
 We know that this aspect of the process is most important to you, and we can guide you through divorce mediation sessions or represent you in court if that step becomes necessary.
 In most cases, a divorcing couple will negotiate as much of their divorce as possible before moving to litigation to ask the court to rule on any lingering issues.
 This could include child custody, so you can rely on your team to help you negotiate a comprehensive parenting plan a family court judge is likely to approve.